 Description: Five adults appear above the text on screen in succession.
 The scene transitions to an all white background with text and then into a blue background with two adults on either side and text in between them.

-Professional educators juggle multiple roles as colleagues, parents and community members OCTs should never assume that conduct not specifically prohibited.
-When in doubt, they should consult with a supervisor.
+Professional educators juggle multiple roles as colleagues, parents and community members.
+OCTs should never assume that conduct that is not specifically prohibited is acceptable When in doubt, they should consult with a supervisor.

 Text: Rural.
 Religious.
 Diverse.
 Professional boundaries.